EHMD28/EHMD28/README.md

 # Greetings fellow non-robotic homosapiens.

 I am a software developer with an interest in robotics, control systems, and low-level programming.
-A full list of my projects can be found on [my personal website](https://ehmd28.github.io/projects).
-I mainly use Rust and Kotlin, but I also have experience in C, Java, and Python.
+A full list of my projects can be found on
+[my personal website](https://ehmd28.github.io/projects).
+I mainly use Rust, Kotlin, and Python, but I also have experience in C, Java, and web development with SveleKit and TypeScript.

 ## Languages/Tools
 ![c](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)